microsoft/Intune-ACSC-Windows-Hardening-Guidelines/README.md

     - This Custom configuration profile configures specific User Rights Assignments to be blank, as recommended by the ACSC.
 5. [UserApplicationHardening-RemoveFeatures](scripts/UserApplicationHardening-RemoveFeatures.ps1)
     - This PowerShell script removes PowerShell v2.0, .NET Framework 3.5 (and below) and Internet Explorer 11 (if on Windows 10).
+6. A [collection of PowerShell scripts](scripts/) that configures registry keys for [settings that are currently unavailable to be configured via Settings Catalog](docs/Policies%20configured%20via%20registry.md).

 Supplementary documentation has been provided for the [ACSC Windows Hardening Guidelines](policies/ACSC%20Windows%20Hardening%20Guidelines.json) policy, detailing each configured setting, description of the setting and a link to the corresponding Microsoft Docs page.
 - [ACSC Windows Hardening Guidelines documentation](docs/ACSC%20Windows%20Hardening%20Guidelines.md)